 The famous Seneca Falls Convention in 1848 started the feminist movement where they wanted equal voting rights for women in the US and in the UK.
 Around 1920 the same is granted to women in both the countries.

-Apart from the voting rights, some other rights sought in this first phase of feminism were equal legal rights and right to education.
-These feminists are referred to as Liberal Feminists who believed that once women get the equal education the distinction between genders would become unimportant in social and political life.
+Apart from the voting rights, some other rights sought in this first phase of feminism were equal legal rights and the right to education.
+These feminists are referred to as Liberal Feminists who believed that once women get equal education the distinction between genders would become unimportant in social and political life.
 In 1970, Harriet Taylor in ‘Subjection of Women’ proposed that women should get citizenship and political rights and liberties enjoyed by men.
 In one sense Liberal Feminists were reformists who didn’t want to challenge the basic patriarchal structure of the society but wanted equal rights.

 Radical Feminists opposed the above approach and challenged the ‘Mystique of Motherhood’ (Heywood 2003: 254) and the basic structure of the society and thus born the second wave of feminism.
-These feminists argued that above changes can’t change women’s position in society as these measures don’t address the problem that they have termed as –“Socially Structured Inequalities” (Mandell, 1995).
+These feminists argued that the above changes can’t change women’s position in society as these measures don’t address the problem that they have termed as –“Socially Structured Inequalities” (Mandell, 1995).
 These feminists believed that only political and legal rights were insufficient to change women’s subordination.
 Feminist ideas and arguments have become radical and revolutionary thereafter.

 For radical feminists, sexual relations are political acts, emblematic of male / female power relation.
 They believe that Family is a place where women get maximum exploitation.
-They say that the ‘public-private divide’ in a family system legitimizes exploitation of women.
+They say that the ‘public-private divide’ in a family system legitimizes the exploitation of women.
 Radical feminists believe that unless sexuality is reconceived and reconstructed only for women, they will continue to remain suppressed by men.

 Marxist Feminists believe that with the development of private property concept is responsible for the division of classes and subordination of women in our society.
 They say that the concept of capitalism based on private property concept defeated the female gender based on private property ownership by men.
 This completely did away with private property ownership through the female line of ownership.